-The funds available to us outside of the Trust Account may not be sufficient to allow us to operate until March 12, 2023, assuming that our initial business combination is not completed during that time.
-We believe that the funds available to us outside of the Trust Account will be sufficient to allow us to operate until March 12, 2023; however, we cannot assure you that our estimate is accurate.
+The funds available to us outside of the Trust Account may not be sufficient to allow us to operate until June 30, 2023 (or by September 30, 2023 if all the Extension Options are exercised), assuming that our initial business combination is not completed during that time.
+We believe that the funds available to us outside of the Trust Account will be sufficient to allow us to operate until June 30, 2023 (or by September 30, 2023 if all of the Extensions Options are exercised); however, we cannot assure you that our estimate is accurate.
 Of the funds available to us, we could use a portion of the funds available to us to pay fees to consultants to assist us with our search for a target business.
 We could also use a portion of the funds as a down payment or to fund a "no-shop" provision (a provision in letters of intent or merger agreements designed to keep target businesses from "shopping" around for transactions with other companies on terms more favorable to such target businesses) with respect to a particular proposed initial business combination, although we do not have any current intention to do so.
 If we entered into a letter of intent or other agreement where we paid for the right to receive exclusivity from a target business and were subsequently required to forfeit such funds (whether as a result of our breach or otherwise), we might not have sufficient funds to continue searching for, or conduct due diligence with respect to, a target business.
-If we do not complete our initial business combination, our public stockholders may receive only approximately \$10.00 per share on the liquidation of our Trust Account and our warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.00 per share upon our liquidation.
-See "- If third parties bring claims against us, the proceeds held in the Trust Account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors below.
+If we do not complete our initial business combination, our public stockholders may receive only approximately \$10.08 per share on the liquidation of our Trust Account and our warrants will expire worthless.
+In certain circumstances, our public stockholders may receive less than \$10.08 per share" and other risk factors below.